SuperPou1/sm64pclauncher/README.md

 A launcher for super mario 64 pc port. works on linux apt based distros and Windows.
 ## Linux installation
 1.download latest release and unpack it
-2.run these commands in terminal
+2.run these commands in terminal:
 `cd /directory/to/your/downloaded/launcher` (replace "/directory/to/your/downloaded/launcher" with your directory to the launcher)
 `chmod +x installdepends.sh`
 `./installdepends.sh`